 But first off, what exactly is gluten?

 Gluten is a protein found in certain grains, in particular wheat, barley, rye, kamut, and spelt.
 It’s also found in many processed foods (unless labeled “gluten free”), including salad dressings, sauces, soy sauce, ketchup, cookies, crackers, French fries, to name a few.
-(Click here for a list of gluten-laden foods).
+(Here is a list of gluten-laden foods).

 What damage can gluten do?